kanaka/mal/impls/python-compile/readme.md

 + Document how the design of the compiler.

-+ **Clean Up Code and Submit Pull Request:** Review the codebase for any cleanup or optimization opportunities.
-Once ready, submit a pull request for review and integration.
++ Finish implementing `compile_file`.

++ Wait for pull request decision: https://github.com/kanaka/mal/pull/653